 - Pocket Informant – No matter what the activity, Pocket Informant provides an intelligent way to get your kids there on time.
 The app reads your to-do list and provides directions to recognized locations.
 Pocket Informant also has a complex feature that allows you to create reminders for activities using your own specifications, even if that means every second weekend.
 This version of the app is $3.99.

 - Organizer To-Do – There are just not enough spaces on a paper calendar, and sadly the same is true of most organizer apps.
-Unlike those lesser apps, Organizer To-Do has unlimited capacity for calendars, to-do lists and grocery lists.
+Unlike those lesser apps, Organizer To-Do has an unlimited capacity for calendars, to-do lists, and grocery lists.
 A side-by-side feature makes it easy to organize events and to-dos, ensuring your kids don’t end up double booked.
 The interface is clean, fast and simple on this free app, too.

 - myHomework Student Planner – Homework is often just as much of a pain for parents as it is for kids.
 There are so many classes and assignments, it can be hard to keep track of it all.
 Thankfully, there is a great free app to help both you and your child stay on top of the workload. myHomework Student Planner helps you track classes, assignments and much more.
 The app supports multiple schedule types, so your child’s homework needs are covered regardless of the curriculum.

 - Allowance & Chores Bot Free – Apps don’t come much cleverer than Allowance & Chore Bot.
-You can create chores, schedules and awards on a daily, weekly or monthly schedule.
+You can create chores, schedules, and awards on a daily, weekly or monthly schedule.
 If you want your kids to save, use the allowance accumulation and saving features to track their progress.
 This is a free app, but it is completely packed with features.
 Best of all, fun graphics help to really get your children involved and enthusiastic about activities and chores.

 - Kidpix: Save Your Kid’s Art – If your kids are artistic, this quirky free app will allow you to create a portfolio of her work.
 She will have her own artist profile where you can save and frame her work, along with notes to remind her about the inspiration for any particular piece of her after-school scribbles.